 Violating resident rights or failing to comply with nursing home standards of care may incur penalties, including the reimbursement of fees, fines, changes in the facility management, or the denial of Medicare and Medicaid funding eligibility.

-Free Legal Review of Your Nursing Home Reform Act Claim
+Get Professional Help With Your Nursing Home Reform Act Claim

 Contact a qualified personal injury attorney to make sure your rights are protected.